sm-73/Room-Booking-Management-System/README.md

 ### Query 3: Unique People with Approved Lecture Hall Bookings in a Given Year
-Lists all unique individuals who had an approved booking for a Lecture Hall within a specific year.
+Lists all unique individuals who had an approved booking for a Lecture Hall in 2025.
 ```sql
 SELECT DISTINCT p.person_fname, p.person_lname
 FROM person p